Welcome to Job Prices, the United Kingdom’s trusted resource for household prices.

 These can cost from £60 but for a better quality system, you should expect to pay around £200.
 These are for floor mounted toilets, expect to pay more for a wall-mounted system that neatly hides the pipework and water tank behind a wall.

 Showers – Manual, Power and Electric

-The cheapest type of shower is a manual one that is attached to the mixer tap on the bath, unfortunately, these are useless if you have poor water pressure and achieving the best temperature is awkward at best.
+The cheapest type of shower is a manual one that is attached to the mixer tap on the bath, unfortunately, these are useless if you have poor water pressure (read how I solved low water pressure issues here) and achieving the best temperature is awkward at best.

 Thermostatic showers are similar to mixer tap showers but allow for more accurate control over the temperature.

 Power showers cost more and require a pump but aren’t compatible with most combi boilers.

 Electric – from £60

 Manual – from £40